igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Partially Reliable Message Streams
 ----------------------------------

-The proposed single-stream mechanism keeps aplication messages arriving in order on a single stream, while allowing the application to control message expiration.
+The proposed single-stream mechanism keeps application messages arriving in order on a single stream, while allowing the application to control message expiration.